jcao-ai/ShowAndTell/readme.md

 ## TODO
-- Train on the dataset to 100k epoches. (currently 40k)
+- Train on the dataset to 100k steps. (currently 40k)
 - ~~Open source origin model based on Keras which is trained with.~~
 - More language support (Chinese).